-Connector Name Installation folder Notes Microsoft Office 365 ProgramData\Flexera Note the following: (deprecated) Software\Compliance\ This Tier 1 inventory connector remains available ImportProcedures\ although deprecated and will longer be supported on a Inventory\Reader\ Note: This is the legacy future release.
-Microsoft Office 365 connector that is now • This connector's Source Type (specified on the deprecated. inventory beacon PowerShell dialog) is Microsoft Note: This installation Office 365 (deprecated).
-However, If you have not folder name and path installed the FlexNet Beacon released with FlexNet remains unchanged.
-Manager Suite 2019 R1 or later, then Microsoft Office 365 (deprecated) will not appear as a Source Type connection on the Create PowerShell Source Connection dialog, and instead will remain Microsoft Office 365.
+Connector Name Installation folder Notes Microsoft Office 365 (deprecated) Note: This is the legacy connector that is now deprecated.
+ProgramData\Flexera Software\Compliance\ ImportProcedures\ Inventory\Reader\ Microsoft Office 365 Note: This installation folder name and path remains unchanged.
+Note the following: This Tier 1 inventory connector remains available although deprecated and will longer be supported on a future release.
+This connector's Source Type (specified on the inventory beacon PowerShell dialog) is Microsoft Office 365 (deprecated).
+However, If you have not installed the FlexNet Beacon released with FlexNet Manager Suite 2019 R1 or later, then Microsoft Office 365 (deprecated) will not appear as a Source Type connection on the Create PowerShell Source Connection dialog, and instead will remain Microsoft Office 365.